sukadateam/Database/README.md

 # A 3 year long project.
 It's so close to it's first 1.0 release!
 This project is being continued.
 Rebuilding, optimizations and code cleanup is in progress!
-Goto live build to see even more new features!
+Updates will slowly progress.
  - Setup instructions need to be updated.
-They will appear here after they have been written.
-In progress, almost done.
+They will appear here after they have been written, if ever.

 <br>Current Python Version: 3.11.7 - Currently used for dev
 <br>Please note: Only MacOS is currently be used for application testing.
 Windows support has been dropped.
 Might be revisited in the future.